manish9794/chemistry/storyboard/README.md

 Answer (a) It is defined as the ratio of thermal conductivity to the product of electrical conductivity and temperature.<br>

 ##### 2.5 Allow pitfalls:
-If user do not turn off the heater, before his further reading, the simulator will blow off.<br>
+If user do not turn on the water supply the simulator will show the pop up warning.<br>
-If user do not release previous liquid from sample tube and try to add new liquid, the simulator will blow off.
+If user do not turn on the heater the simulator will show the pop up warning.

 ##### 2.6 Conclusion:
 User will take approximately 10 minutes for understanding the procedure.
 The data generation through simulator require 4-5 minutes.
 Further user require 15 minutes to complete the calculation and plotting graph.
 So, total time taken to complete experiment is 30 minutes.